Skip to content

 Small Estate Threshold

 Estates valued under $75,000 may qualify for simplified probate or a small estate affidavit.
 Small estates under $75,000 may use small estate affidavit if there is no will; also offers muniment of title for simple estates with a will and no debts.
+Read our full probate guide for step-by-step instructions on navigating the process.

 Probate Court